Academic Operational Policies

 - Academic Coordinator positions will be posted after the current incumbent has been in the role for their full term (other than full-time – one (1) year; full-time three (3) years).
 Where possible, appointments will be made in time to allow mentoring of the incoming faculty during the spring semester.

 - Where a vacancy exists, the position will be posted by Human Resources and will follow the usual recruitment practices including the requirement of an interview.
+Consideration will be given first to full-time faculty.

 - The hiring panel will recommend the appointment, and the Dean will forward all recommendations to the Sr. Vice-President Academic prior to fall SWFs being issued.